oesteban/hcph-sops/docs/data-collection/scanning.md

 !!!danger "BE REACTIVE in case the alarm rings"
-    If at any point the participant rings the alarm, it is crucial to enter the scanning room and check on the participant IMMEDIATELY.
+    If at any point the participant rings the alarm, it is crucial to check on the participant IMMEDIATELY.

+    - [ ] Ask through the speaker if everything is alright because it might be that the participant pressed the alarm by mistake.
-    - [ ] Enter the scanning room
+    - [ ] If you do not get a clear answer that everything is ok, enter the scanning room
     - [ ] Only then turn off the alarm using the circular button either on the left or on the right of the bore.
         ![alarm_button](../assets/images/alarm_button.png)
     - [ ] Ask to the participant what's wrong.